WarrenLead/Raspberry-Pi-Projects/README.md

 This is my first Raspberry Pi project for the Pico.

 It's for detecting thermals on the ground for flying model aircraft.
+The temp is displayed on the OLED display and there is a temp plotter with 4 deg c scale that is updated every second.
+You can see small rises in temp which may indicate a thermal coming.
+There is also an alarm that can be turned on and off which indicates fast rises or falls in temp.
+The range of the p[lotter is 4 deg c and will reset if the temp incerases or decreases by + or - 2 deg C.

-The device nees to be small and is powered by a Lipo Battery
+The device nees to be small and is powered by a Lipo Battery.
+It can be attached to a streamer pole but the the temp sensor needs a shield around it to shade it from the sun.

+It seems to work quite well.

 Parts needed are: